astronomer/docs/learn/airflow-isolated-environments.md

 In Airflow you have several options to isolate tasks, you can your custom Python code in:

-- A newly created virtual environment with the [`@task.virtualenv` decorator / PythonVirtualEnvOperator (PVEO)].
+- A newly created virtual environment with the [`@task.virtualenv` decorator / PythonVirtualEnvOperator (PVEO)](#taskvirtualenv-decorator--pythonvirtualenvoperator).
-- An existing virtual environment with the [`@task.external_python` decorator / ExternalPythonOperator (EPO)].
+- An existing virtual environment with the [`@task.external_python` decorator / ExternalPythonOperator (EPO)](#taskexternal_python-decorator--externalpythonoperator).
-- A dedicated Kubernetes pod with the [`@task.kubernetes` decorator / KubernetesPodOperator (KPO)].
+- A dedicated Kubernetes pod with the [`@task.kubernetes` decorator / KubernetesPodOperator (KPO)](#taskkubernetes-decorator--kubernetespodoperator).

 Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator](https://github.com/astronomer/apache-airflow-providers-isolation/) and use [virtual branching operators](#virtual-branching-decorators--operators) to execute conditional task logic inside a virtual environment.

-In this guide you'll learn how to:
+In this guide you'll learn:

-- Use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
+- How to use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
-- Use the `@task.external_python` decorator / ExternalPythonOperator.
+- How to use the `@task.external_python` decorator / ExternalPythonOperator.
+- Basic use of the `@task.kubernetes` decorator / KubernetesPodOperator.
+To learn about the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).
 - Execute conditional task logic in a virtual environment with virtual branching operators.

-To learn how to use the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).

 To learn more about the IsolatedOperator, see the [Isolation provider README](https://github.com/astronomer/apache-airflow-providers-isolation).